 See it in action:

-One of the first online courses I ever took was Melyssa Griffin’s Blog Hive, and a big draw was access to her private Facebook group.
-Now, this was over two years ago and she’s since rebranded the course and launched a new group for the updated course, but while the group was active, members asked questions and offered feedback daily.
+A big draw to Melyssa Griffin’s Blog Hive was access to her private Facebook group.
+She’s since rebranded the course and launched a new group for the updated course, but while the group was active, members asked questions and offered feedback daily.
 Melyssa regularly engaged too.

 2. Incentivize finishing your online course